Meaning of Numbers: The Number 73

 Then Hezekiah the king and the rulers commanded the Levites to sing praise to the Lord with the words of David and of Asaph the seer.
 And they sang praises with gladness, and they bowed their heads and worshiped (2Chronicles 29:30, HBFV).

-Nehemiah 7 is the only Biblical chapter that has exactly 73 verses.
+In the Old Testament, the Biblical chapter of Nehemiah 7 is the only one that contains 73 verses in the King James translation.
 This chapter is also the fourth largest in the Old Testament in terms of number of verses.
-Only 1Chronicles 6, Numbers 7 and Psalm 119 has more verses in the King James Bible.
+Only 1Chronicles 6, Numbers 7 and Psalm 119 has more verses in the King James Bible